Prof Martin Antonio

 I obtained my PhD from Queen Mary and Westfield College, University of London in 1997.
-I am a Fellow of the Royal College of Pathologist (UK) by published works and Honorary Fellow of the Royal College of Physicians (London, UK).
-I am also Honorary Professor at Warwick Medical School, University of Warwick, Coventry, UK and previously an Honorary Professor at LSHTM until the MRC Unit The Gambia was transferred to LSHTM in Feb 2018.
+I am a Fellow of the Royal College of Pathologist (UK) by published works and Honorary Fellow of the Royal College of Physicians (London, UK) since 2012.
+I am also Honorary Professor at Warwick Medical School, University of Warwick, Coventry, UK and previously an Honorary Professor at LSHTM until the MRC Unit The Gambia was transferred to the LSHTM in Feb 2018.

-I am the Research Degrees Coordinator at the MRC Unit The Gambia @ LSHTM and I chair the Higher Degrees Committee.
+I am the research degrees coordinator at the MRC Unit The Gambia @ LSHTM and I chair the

-I have also hosted MSc summer research project students from LSHTM in The Gambia.
+Infectious Disease.
+I have also hosted MSc summer research project students in The Gambia.
+I

-My research is focused on the leverage of innovative molecular technologies in diagnosis of tropical diseases (mainly tuberculosis, meningitis, pneumonia, diarrhoeal diseases), investigation of meningitis outbreaks and transmission, antimicrobial resistance and clinical trials.
-I lead a number of large-scale international research projects, including serving as the WHO Reference Laboratory for Invasive Pneumococcal Disease (IPD) and establishing large IPD surveillance platforms across twelve countries in West and Central Africa for measuring pneumococcal conjugate vaccine impact.
+My research is focused on the leverage of innovative molecular technologies in diagnosis of tropical diseases (Tuberculosis, meningitis, pneumonia, Diarrhoeal), investigation of microbial outbreaks and transmission, antimicrobial resistance and clinical trials.
+Prof Antonio leads a number of large-scale international research projects, including serving as the WHO Reference Laboratory for Invasive Pneumococcal Disease (IPD) and establishing large IPD surveillance platforms across twelve countries in West and Central Africa for measuring PCV impact.